circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ```

 ### Dark Deployment
-This is the first step in a blue/green deployment.
-It pushes out the application and starts it, but on non-production routes.
+This is the first step in a Blue-Green deployment, pushing the application to non-production routes.

 ```
 - run: